kada2004/Modern_OLTP_OLAP_Data_Project/README.md

   <img width="1792" height="286" alt="image" src="https://github.com/user-attachments/assets/bd2d6ebb-66eb-466b-97be-71fd3bbde87c" />

-Document about linked service between synapse and data lake gen2 and so on and synpase store code in github as json
+Document about linked service between synapse and data lake gen2 and so on and synpase store code in github as json Managed Identity between Azure data Lake and Synapse to create External table: Need to document this.